Skip to main content

 Turn This Template Into a Credible Recommendation

-Copy-pasting a reference letter weakens credibility instantly.
-Hiring managers recognize generic praise.
-Personalizing the context, metrics and responsibilities transforms a simple template into a trustworthy professional endorsement.
+Copying and pasting a reference letter instantly weakens its credibility.
+Hiring managers notice generic praise.
+Personalizing the context, metrics, and responsibilities turns a basic template into a credible professional endorsement.

 ➡️ More expert insights in our article How to Write a Professional Recommendation Letter Step by Step